Brownian bridge limit of path measures in the upper tail of KPZ models: Introduction

 Further, our proof will show that in this case a further exponent arises in the form of a quenched structural result.
 More precisely, under the upper tail event and conditional on the environment, the polymer fluctuates on a scale $L^{-1/2}$ (up to logarithmic factors), which is much smaller than $L^{-1/4}$, around a random path which we call the random backbone.
 The latter when scaled by $L^{-1/4},$ converges to a Brownian bridge.
 We postpone a further discussion of this to later in the article, once the relevant arguments have already been presented (see \Cref{rem:backbone}).

 Our arguments involve several ingredients which we now provide an overview of.
-Due to the length of the paper and the technical nature of some of the arguments, we have chosen to give a reasonably detailed discussion.
+Owing to the length of the paper and the technical nature of some of the arguments, to aid the reader, we have attempted to include a fair amount of detail in the ensuing discussion.